Warning

 Access to view

 Public data and public metadata can be viewed by everyone with access to your marketplace.
-Protected data is private by default but can be viewed at a certain point during a transaction process by members of that transaction.
+Protected data is private by default, but can be viewed at a certain point during a transaction process by members of that transaction.
+Protected metadata is visible to the participants of the transaction.
 Private data can only be viewed by the listing or user profile authors themselves.

 We can also organize the data types by placing them in a table.